Eco-Flow/pollen-metabarcoding/README.md

 (The example database was obtained from [molbiodiv/meta-barcoding-dual-indexing](https://github.com/molbiodiv/meta-barcoding-dual-indexing/blob/master/precomputed/viridiplantae_all_2014.sintax.fa)).

+The database should be a list of fasta sequences, where the header name contains kingdom (k),  phylum (p), c (class), o (order), f (family), g (genus) and s (species) identifiers (separated by comma).
+If your database does not contain all these definitions the pipeline will fail.
+We currently have a branch that will work with k (kindgom), called 'kingdom_fix'.
+To use this, clone the repo with the `--branch kingdom_fix` flag.

 * Running the pipeline with Singularity and test profiles:
 ```
 nextflow run main.nf -profile singularity,test_small -resume